ptrnln/Seasons-Thievings/README.md

 A top-down beat 'em up style game with a cheerful Christmas theme
 ## Background
 You are an elf within the ranks of Santa's global outlet mall network.
-This time of year always brings out the best in people, as you find yourself fending off these would-be grinches, who are poaching presents meant for local underprivileged children straight from Santa's sleigh.
+This time of year always brings out the best in people, as you find yourself fending off these would-be grinches, who have the audacity to poach presents meant for local underprivileged children - straight from Santa's sleigh.

 The objectives are simple:
 - To win, you must make it to the end of the time limit and still have presents in the sleigh, as indicated by a "holiday spirit" bar that depletes with each stolen gift,